GTPB/IBIP19/pages/proteogenomics/answers.md

 ![gmm_n_bic](resources/images/gmm_n.png?raw=true "BIC vs. n")

 For each Gaussian distribution, mclust returns the following paramters:
 - Mixing probabilities: the contribution of the distribution to the overall density.
+Their sum should be 1.
 - Mean: the mean of the distribution.
 - Variance: the variance of the distribution.

+##### [:thought_balloon:](answers.md#thought_balloon-what-do-the-columns-represent-what-is-the-difference-between-pearson-and-spearman-correlations) Based on this, how many CNAs are considered attenuated?

+The mixing probability of the distribution with lowest mean (_i.e._ most attenuated) is approx 45.6%, considering 9533 CNAs this makes 4343 CNAs attenuated.

+##### [:thought_balloon:](answers.md#thought_balloon-what-do-the-columns-represent-what-is-the-difference-between-pearson-and-spearman-correlations) Which component represents the attenuated distribution?
+How can we classify CNAs based on these distributions?

+The distribution to the left, i.e. lowest mean, is the one representing the attenuated population.

+It is possible to use the ratio of a distribution to the sum to estimate the probability at a given attenuation score to belong from either category.
+Alternatively, it is possible to use the cumulative distribution function to evaluate the appartenance to a population.

 ## References